Inference in Predictive Quantile Regressions: Empirical Study

 \section{Empirical Study}

 We apply the switching-FM predictive method developed above to test for predictability at different points in the stock return distribution.
-We employ monthly data from \citet{Goyal:Welch:2008} updated to 2015 and focus on the valuation based predictors for which the predictive regression problem is most pertinent.\footnote{While some of the other predictors employed by \citet{Goyal:Welch:2008} are also persistent, estimates of $\delta$ generally indicated little endogeneity, implying little distortion from the standard quantile tests. } Namely, we separately employ lagged values of the dividend price ratio ($dp_t$), the earnings price ratio ($ep_t$), and the book to market ratio ($bm_t$) as univariate predictors.
+We employ monthly data from \citet{Goyal:Welch:2008} updated to 2015 and focus on the valuation based predictors for which the predictive regression problem is most pertinent.\footnote{While some of the other predictors employed by \citet{Goyal:Welch:2008} are also persistent, estimates of $\delta$ generally indicated little endogeneity, implying little distortion from the standard quantile tests. } Namely, we separately employ lagged values of the dividend price ratio ($dp_t$), the earnings price ratio ($ep_t$), and the book-to-market ratio ($bm_t$) as univariate predictors.
 We test their ability to predict the center, shoulders, and tails of the return distribution, using value weighted monthly excess returns including dividends on the S\&P 500 from the Center for Research on Security Prices (CRSP).
-The data runs from January 1926, the first date for which monthly dividends are available from CRSP, until December 2015.\footnote{We thank Amit Goyal for use of his publicly available data and for answers to several queries, including confirmation that the CRSP monthly return series with dividends is unavailable prior to 1926. \citet{Lee2016}'s monthly series also starts in 1926.}
+The data runs from January 1926 until December 2015.\footnote{We thank Amit Goyal for use of his publicly available data and for answers to several queries, including confirmation that the CRSP monthly return series with dividends is unavailable prior to 1926.}

 Compared to the vast literature on mean prediction, there have been relatively few applications of predictive quantile regression. \citet{Cenesizoglu:Timmermann:08} employed predictive quantile methods with data on 16 predictors from \citet{Goyal:Welch:2008} ending in 2005.
 However, they used standard predictive quantile tests without addressing their size distortion.
 In \citet{MaynardShimotsuWang2011}, we revisited these results using an earlier version of our Bonferroni test.
 Subsequent studies have employed the IVXQR \citep{Lee2016,FanLee19joe}, the maximized Monte Carlo test \citep{GungorLugo2019}, and a test based on an auxiliary regressor \citep{cai23joe}.
-Here we employ the new switching-FM version of our predictive quantile test, using an updated version of \citet{Goyal:Welch:2008}'s data set, which extends until 2015 to include the financial crisis, the Great Recession, and the subsequent recovery.